dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 toc: true
 ---

 This post is a continuation of my previous post [Prerequisites for Convex Optimization 1](https://dibalokechanda.github.io/posts/Prerequisites-for-Convex-Optimization-blog/).
 Here, I am going to cover more pre-requisite topics for understanding convex optimization.
+As I mentioned in the previous post, most of the topics are from Boyd.

 ## Convex Combination